JonasLoos/h-space-directions/README.md

 Paper: https://arxiv.org/pdf/2303.11073.pdf

-This is an inofficial implementation.
+This is an inofficial implementation and is based, as the paper, on the [google/ddpm-ema-celebahq-256](https://huggingface.co/google/ddpm-ema-celebahq-256) model.
 Not all the details are correct, especially for section 2.
 All code can be found in [h-space-directions.ipynb](h-space-directions.ipynb).

 ## Example Results